Three Rivers Regional Commission

 - Other duties as assigned.

-Planner should, at a minimum, have a Bachelor's degree in Public Administration, Public Policy, Urban Planning, Geography or related field from an accredited college or university and zero to five years related experience and/or training.
-A Master's Degree in Public Administration, Public Policy or Urban Planning is preferred.
+A Planner should, at a minimum, have a Bachelor's degree in Public Administration, Public Policy, Urban Planning, Geography, or related field from an accredited college or university and zero to five years of related experience and/or training.
+A Master's Degree in Public Administration, Public Policy, or Urban Planning is preferred.
 Grant Writing experience a plus.

 - Possess a team mindset is required.

 - Knowledge of local, state, and federal ordinances, laws, and regulations.

 - Knowledge of grant programs and funding sources from public, private and non-profit sectors.